How to Get Rid of Ants And Keep Them Away for Good

 What do ants look like?

 At some point, it’s likely homeowners will need to know how to get rid of ants in their yard or residence.
 Ants are hardy insects that can easily make colonies in the ground and inside buildings.
-Not only can some species eat wood, but they can also cause painful bites.
+Not only can some species eat wood, but they can also cause painful bites and reactions in those who have allergies or an immunological sensitivity.

 While all ants can bite, not all species are likely to bite humans.
 Fire ants are the most aggressive species and are the most common biters.
 A blister with red spots forms soon after a fire ant bite.
 Carpenter, pavement, acrobat, field, and crazy ants can also bite humans when provoked repeatedly.
 It is usually easy to tell when you’ve been bitten by an ant because the area swells and has a stinging sensation.

-Ants live practically anywhere, but they are more likely to position their colonies near steady sources of food such as grease and sugar.
+Ants live practically anywhere, although they are more likely to position their colonies near steady sources of food such as grease and sugar.
+Areas responsible for these sources are trash bins, receptacles, and even compost piles.
 Ants naturally live in the ground and make nests in damp places in nature.
 However, they can also form nests in homes if their scouts find entry and a reliable source of sweet and greasy snacks left around.

 Scout ants typically end up in the kitchen because this is where the majority of food prep happens.
-If homeowners are not diligent in cleaning up sticky soda spills, they will soon start wondering how to get rid of ants in the kitchen.
+If homeowners are not diligent in cleaning up messes like sticky soda spills or oil splatter from frying, this inattentiveness can manifest as an unintentional greeting card for scout ants in the house.

-Ant infestations can mean trouble for homeowners since all species can spread diseases and bacteria like salmonella.
+An ant infestation can mean trouble for homeowners since all species can spread diseases and bacteria like salmonella.
 Black carpenter ants can compromise your home’s structure by burrowing into wood and building nests.
-Knowing how to get rid of black ants can save you a lot of money in repair costs.
+Getting familiar with methods on preventing and addressing an ant infestation may not only save your household from unnecessary health concerns and a loss of food, but also help prevent losses from renovating and repairing the damage caused by ants in the house.

 How to identify ants and how to find ant nests

-To identify ants, note their color, size, if there are wings, and how they move.
+To identify ants, you should note their color, size, if they have wings, and how they move.
 Since there are over 700 ant species in North America, it is also a good idea to take a picture and show it to a professional exterminator for official identification.

 Ant nests can form either outside or inside the home.
 If they are outside, you can see the top of each anthill visibly since they look like grainy mounds with a hole on top.
 When nests form inside the house, ants tend to set up camp in damp framing or flooring.
 Ant colonies in walls and floors are often a side effect of water damage from leaking pipes.

 To check for ants in your yard, note the number of ant mounds that you see.
 If there are many around and you see a lot of ants scurrying about, you have a yard infestation.
 To locate a nest inside your home, look for where you see water damage.
 Cut a few small holes in this water-damaged area to locate the nest within the wall or floor.
-You may need professional help to pinpoint the nest’s exact location.
+You may need professional help to pinpoint the nest’s exact location since their nests can easily be overlooked, mistaken, or obscured by parts of your home you may not be aware of.

 How long can an ant infestation last?

 An ant infestation can last as long as you allow it to go untreated.
 Leaving food crumbs or spills around the house can intensify the scale of the infestation.
+Wherever ants go, they leave a scent trail to help their colony follow along.
+If food is found, the ants returning will deposit a luring, pheromone-infused scent trail.
+This odor will encourage and escalate scouting among the ants.
 As long as the ants are happy and have access to a comfortable nest in your yard or home, they have no reason to relocate or stop growing their colony.
+Their growth will directly correlate with their adventurous steps to seek food.
+Sometimes the mere odor of chapstick can be enough to lure ants to an upstairs bedroom.
+Despite not finding food or leaving a pheromone-infused trail, there is still a subtle trail left behind that will leave room for a future scout to give the path another try.

 How to get rid of ants, step by step

-Residents who want to learn how to keep ants away will be glad to know that an infestation is completely fixable.
+Residents who want to learn how to get rid of ants in the house will be glad to know that an infestation is completely fixable.
 By following these steps, many people have reclaimed their homes from ants.

 Step 2: Vacuum